Article Credits: The Survival Doctor

 Lidocaine gel for numbing a wound.

-Petroleum jelly (Vaseline) for skin moisturizing.
-It’s also about the only thing that gets tar off the skin or hair.
-And, as mentioned above, it helps seal chest puncture wounds.
+gets tar off the skin or hair.
+And, as mentioned above, it helps seal

-Sterile gloves and dressings (as opposed to the less expensive nonsterile kind), which are most important when tending to burns or wounds that involve broken bones.
-(See my books.)
+(as opposed to the less expensive nonsterile kind), which are most

 Medical Gadgets

-Headlamp—not exactly “medical,” but it sure comes in handy.
-It’s amazing how a little extra light can help when you’re trying to do a medical procedure.
+exactly “medical,” but it sure comes in handy.
+It’s amazing how a

 Stethoscope to listen to the heart and the lungs.
 Listen to some normal ones ahead of time.